etcd-io/etcd/Documentation/internal-protocol-versioning.md

 ## doozerd

-doozerd stores the version number of the machine in the datastore for other clients to check, no decisions are made off of this number currently.
+doozerd stores the version number of the peers in the datastore for other clients to check, no decisions are made off of this number currently.